Flavored leptogenesis and Dirac CP violation: Numerical analysis

 \subsection{Predictions on parameters: when $R=e^{{\bf iA}}$}

-Among the four parameters of interest $m_{1} ~\text{and}~ \delta$ are in principle low energy parameters as they can be probed in the low energy experiments.
-Whereas the remaining two ${\bf a}~\text{and}~\Delta M$ can be considered as high energy parameters as they are assumed to be involved in the neutrino mass generation mechanism at high energies through the construction of the Yukawa matrix (Eqs. \ref{CI_1} and \ref{CI_2}).
+Among the input parameters $m_{1} ~\text{and}~ \delta$ can in principle be assumed as low energy parameters as they can be probed in the low energy experiments.
+Whereas the remaining two ${\bf a}~\text{and}~\Delta M$ can be considered as high energy parameters as they are supposed to be involved in the neutrino mass generation mechanism at high energies through the construction of the Yukawa matrix (Eqs. \ref{CI_1} and \ref{CI_2}).
 We examine the high energy parameters (${\bf a}~\text{and}~\Delta M$) by fixing a set of different values of low energy parameters namely the lightest neutrino mass and the Dirac CP phase and vice-versa.
-As mentioned earlier we focus on the heavy RHN mass regime to be of the $\mathcal{O}(10^{8})$~GeV, where the three lepton flavors ($e, \mu \; \text{and}\;\tau$) are completely distinguishable, implying a fully flavored regime.
+As mentioned earlier we focus on the heavy RHN mass regime to be of the $\mathcal{O}(10^{8})$~GeV, at such temperature scale the three lepton flavors ($e, \mu \; \text{and}\;\tau$) are completely distinguishable, implying a fully flavored regime for leptogenesis.